Why, hello there, Mr Spring!

 You sure are early this year, aren't you?

 Not that I'm complaining, mind you...
 I'm loving the sunny skies and balmy weather you've brought along.
 It's been utterly glorious.

 Outside, the scylla are blooming, dotting the front lawn with their bright blue blossoms.
 Crocuses in purple and white fill the beds, birds congregate in our massive silver maple tree to fill the air with cheerful songs, and the gosh-darned squirrels keep busy by digging up all my bulbs and chewing on my crocus blossoms.

-Of course, Canadian weather being what it is, I know there’s still a (slim) chance we might find ourselves up to our knees in snow sometime between now and the end of May, so I’ve been making the most of it while I can.
+Of course, Canadian weather being what it is, I know there's still a (slim) chance we might find ourselves up to our knees in snow sometime between now and the end of May.

-Doors and windows have been flung open all over the house to let out the stuffy winter air, scattered piles of clothing litter the bedroom as warm corduroys and sweaters are packed away to make way for fluttery skirts and bright printed dresses, and each room is systematically attacked in a frenzy of tidying and de-cluttering.
+Doors and windows have been flung open all over the house to let out the stuffy winter air.
+Piles of clothing have been scattered all over the bedroom as warm corduroys and sweaters are packed away to make way for fluttery skirts and bright printed dresses.
+And each room has been systematically attacked in a frenzy of tidying and de-cluttering.

-With the change in the seasons comes a change in my kitchen, leaving behind the bland, hearty flavours of winter and replacing them with the fresh, bright, palate-cleansing flavours of spring, meant to make your tastebuds shake off their winter slumber in anticipation of the vibrant flavours that summertime will bring.
+With the change in the seasons comes a change in my kitchen, leaving behind the bland, hearty flavours of winter and replacing them with the fresh, bright, palate-cleansing flavours of spring.

 To me, rhubarb is one of the quintessential spring ingredients.
 Astringently tart, even when tempered with sugar, it makes sleepy tastebuds perk up and stand at attention.